(This is Part I of Best Bali Daytrips. Here is Part II)

 In the foothills of Mount Agung, which peaks out from the clouds, the village of Sideman is a sort of Shangri-la, surrounded by rice terraces and plant nurseries, and famous for hand-loomed textiles––bright-colored ikat-tied Endek cloth that you’ll see made into table linens and vivid clothing worn for religious and formal occasions; and Songket fabric, threaded with gold and silver.
 Workshops are lined up on the main street and around the area; be sure to ask directions to Pelangi Weaving.
 If you fall in love with Sideman, stay on for a day or two at one of the several small inns, and explore the highlands on walking and biking trails.

 Not far from here in the village of Besakih, the “mother temple” Pura Besakih is the largest temple complex on Bali, and one of the most popular tourist attractions in the country.
 Nearly two dozen temples and various courtyards are impressively stacked up on the steep mountainside; to be admitted, visitors must wear sarongs and have shoulders covered, and bring flower offerings, (your hotel can provide you with them).
 Many festivals and ceremonies are held here during the year––avoid them at all costs unless you want to drown in humanity and traffic.
 You will be accosted by so-called guides and other rascals who will attempt––unceasingly––to rip you off.
-My advice: as photogenic and spectacular as this place is, skip it.
+My advice: as photogenic as this place may be, skip it.

-Ubud for Culture Vultures
+UBUD for Culture Vultures

 The cultural and art capitol of Bali, Ubud is a must.
 A good place to start is Indus restaurant, for fabulous food in a lovely, breezy aerie above the Tjampuhan River.
 If you’re lucky you’ll meet one of the proprietors, Ketut Suardana or Janet DeNeffe, a married couple full of stories about the history of the art colony.
 They own three top restaurants in Ubud, the Casa Luna Guesthouses, and a cooking school.
 Janet is famous for her expertise with Balinese cuisine, and she hosts the Ubud Food Festival.
 The couple also founded the annual Ubud Writers and Readers Festival here, which attracts thousands.